-Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging (CLP)12 provides for a unified means of communicating the hazards presented by chemicals to workers through classification and labelling.
+Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging (CLP)14 provides for a unified means of communicating the hazards presented by chemicals to workers through classification and labelling.
 Annex VI of the Regulation lists substances where a harmonised classification exists based on e.g. human health concerns.
-That substance list is regularly adapted by engagement of Member State Competent Authorities and ECHA.13
+That substance list is regularly adapted by engagement of Member State Competent Authorities and ECHA.15

-For an explanation on the human and environmental hazards, see sections 3 and 0.
+For an explanation on the human and environmental hazards, see section 3.